 Gingerbread Cut-Out Cookies

 Sweet and spicy gingerbread cookies bring fun and flavor to your holiday baking.
 Make it a family event with group cookie decorating and then pass around a plate of gingery cookie treats.
-I give you ingredients for two Royal Icing recipes depending on the amount of decorating you want to do, and I include instructions to safely use raw egg whites.
-If you prefer quick and easy icing, use my alternative powdered sugar icing recipe instead.
+I found this recipe in a magazine many years ago and have never once considered replacing it.
+The recipe is that good!

 Prep: 35 minutes